News and Announcements

-- The Department will be welcoming two new faculty members in Fall 2015, Dan Burnston (Philosophy of Cognitive Science, Philosophy of Mind) and Chad Van Schoelandt (Social and Political Philosophy, Ethics) joined the Department in Fall 2015.
+- Dan Burnston (Philosophy of Cognitive Science, Philosophy of Mind) and Chad Van Schoelandt (Social and Political Philosophy, Ethics) joined the Department in Fall 2015.

-- Tom Mulligan was appointed as Postdoctoral Research Associate in the Political Theory Project at Brown University.
+- Tom Mulligan (PhD, 2015) was appointed as Postdoctoral Research Associate in the Political Theory Project at Brown University.

-- Kelly Martin was appointed as Adjunct Instructor in Philosophy at Long Island University-CW Post for 2015-16.
+- Kelly Martin (ABD at Tulane) was appointed as Adjunct Instructor of Philosophy at Long Island University-CW Post.